-The rehabilitation of this key property has provided a positive example for other building owners and has brought hundreds of thousands of visitors and residents to downtown Astoria since reopening.
+The rehabilitation of this key property has provided a positive example for other building owners.
+Since its reopening, it has brought hundreds of thousands of visitors and residents to downtown Astoria.
 The economic benefits to downtown restaurants and the local hotel industry has been extremely positive.

 The restoration of the Liberty Theatre Complex has been crucial from a historic preservation perspective.
 Outside of Portland or Salem, no other 1920s vintage motion picture palace in Oregon was restored to its original decorative architecture.

-School children in four local school districts have had an unparalleled venue for arts enrichment and education, as well as a theatre in which to showcase student productions.
-The Liberty has also enabled an array of active performing arts programs during school vacations.
+School children in four local school districts have had an unparalleled venue for arts enrichment and education and a theatre to showcase student productions.
+The Liberty has also enabled various active performing arts programs during school vacations.

 The successful completion of this restoration has enabled the continuation and growth of existing performing arts activities and attracted new cultural performances that have benefited tourists and residents alike.

-We are continuing to restore and develop the Liberty Theatre into a first-class facility.
+We continue restoring and developing the Liberty Theatre into a first-class facility.
 Our need for dressing rooms and additional space and the continuing updates and replacement of Theatre curtains, maintenance, and infrastructure are continuing endeavors.